 What’s the Best Wood To Smoke Turkey?
 Here’s our favorite:

 - Mild Smoke Level –Cherry wood and apple wood

 - Medium Smoke Level – Pecan or Maple

 Brine For Smoked Turkey

-Feel free to brine the turkey if that’s your thing.
-Since this particular turkey breast recipe requires it to be cooked low and slow we don’t brine as it’s ridiculously juicy and flavorful without it.
-If you do want a turkey brine, here is the brine recipe we use.
+Feel free to use a Smoked Turkey Brine if that’s your thing.
+Since this particular turkey breast recipe requires it to be cooked low and slow it’s ridiculously juicy and flavorful without it.

 Baste For Turkey Recipe

 This recipe is basically self basting as the compound butter coats the exterior.
 Instead, add a small grill-proof bowl of water to the grill to help keep it moist if you’re worried about it.